am1383/Library-Manager/README.md

 View Books: The system allows users to view the list of all books currently in the library.
 Technologies Used:

+Sold Book:The system can allows users to buy book and move book file to archive and remove from library storage.

 #### C++ programming language

 File Input/Output (I/O)
 std::map data structure for efficient storage and retrieval of book information Object-oriented programming principles using classes